dimau/Dimau/README.md

 - Conducted gathering information and analysis of business processes in the company related to the sales of products to partners through the B2B portal.
 Prepared technical specifications for adaptation of the B2B portal for a full sales cycle (including invoicing and delivery).
 Carried out the process of coordinating the necessary improvements on the portal with all stakeholders (sales department, IT department, top management).
 Participated in the implementation of the solution.
 - Carried out analysis of business processes in the warranty service and repair department.
 Proposed and agreed with the head of the warranty service department the optimization of business processes based on the implementation of a supporting information system.
 Developed technical specifications for the information system for the warranty department.
 Developed design layouts for the system in coordination with the outsourced UI/UX designer.
 Launched the development and led the outsourced development team.
 ### Product Manager for <a href="https://www.atol.ru">Atol company</a> (2018-2019)
-- Development of web services related to mandatory labeling of goods in Russia
+- I managed the development of software for small and medium-sized businesses dedicated to mandatory labeling of goods in Russia
 ### Product/Project Manager for <a href="https://yandex.com/company/">Yandex</a> SpeechKit (2017 - 2018)
 - Development of new skills for Virtual assistant "Alisa"
 - Development of a Virtual assistant for Megafon mobile operator